aspose-slides/Aspose.Slides-API-References/english/php-java/mathborderbox/setstrikethroughtoplefttobottomright/_index.md

 ---
 title: setStrikethroughTopLeftToBottomRight
-second_title: Aspose.Sildes PHP for Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs
 weight: 200
 url: /php-java/mathborderbox/setstrikethroughtoplefttobottomright/
 ---

-## setStrikethroughTopLeftToBottomRight(boolean) method
+## setStrikethroughTopLeftToBottomRight(boolean value)  method

  Strikethrough Top-Left to Bottom-Right (default is false).
  Specifies the hidden or shown state of a strikethrough diagonal line from the top-left corner to the bottom-right corner of border box.